Ann Elizabeth Carson: Biography

 years at Trinity College, University of Toronto, and while raising four children.

-Ann now writes, paints, and sculpts in Toronto and Manitoulin Island.
-She especially enjoys reading from her work at multi-media events with other poets, writers, and artists, and with dancers and musicians.
-Carson also leads workshops in how the arts create a new perspective in the ways we see ourselves and our world.
+Ann wrote, painted, and sculpted in Toronto and Manitoulin Island.
+She especially enjoyed reading from her work at multi-media events with other poets, writers, and artists, and with dancers and musicians.
+Carson also led workshops in how the arts create a new perspective in the ways we see ourselves and our world.

-Carson belongs to the League of Canadian Poets, Old Town ARTbeat, the Ontario Poetry Society, the Toronto Heliconian Club, and the Tower Poetry Society.
-She is a Mother of 4 and grandmother of 6.
-She loves music, theatre, gardening, gallery hopping, and bookstore browsing with family and friends.
+Carson belonged to the League of Canadian Poets, Old Town ARTbeat, the Ontario Poetry Society, the Toronto Heliconian Club, and the Tower Poetry Society.
+She was a mother to four and grandmother to six.
+She loved music, theatre, gardening, gallery hopping, and bookstore browsing with family and friends.
+Carson died at her home in Toronto on 16 December 2023, at the age of 94.